 Xena and Catatonic started their race some six minutes behind, one in no wind out in the middle of the bay, the other, just milling around down the first leg both thinking they had another five minutes to go.
 Cliffhanger blitzed it with the Yellow Taxi and Frisky seizing the opportunity to get some easy championship points.
-Xena and Catatonic got their mojos back and closed in on the fleet, only just catching Frisky and then Yellow Taxi before the finish to place second and third with Cliff-hanger first and fastest.

-In the Catamaran crowd, they have an award called the pink elephant, usually awarded for some misdemeanour that happens when they all get together.
-This year they are picking up the points willy-nilly, our vice commodore, Eion, had us all looking for the Rear Commodore epaulettes for opening day, everyone blaming everyone, even people who were not even there to only find them on Eion's shirt that had been hanging for a few years in his wardrobe.
+Xena and Catatonic got their mojos back and closed in on the fleet, only just catching Frisky and then Yellow It was round two of the mono's club championship with Taxi before the finish to place second and third with four boats competing for the all important blue and gold Cliff-hanger first and fastest. flags.
+When you got out there it was pretty windy and the tide was low as.
+Pigs Might Fly easily won the start In the Catamaran crowd, they have an award called the with all others bouncing off the bottom and she led the pink elephant, usually awarded for some misdemeanour race down to the Lion Island mark.
+The downwind leg that happens when they all get together.
+This year allowed the fleet to close in, Big Red was at the heels they are picking up the points willy-nilly, our vice of Redback and Protocol Investigations until the latter commodore, Eion, had us all looking for the Rear retired.
+But by the end of the last windward leg there Commodore epaulettes for opening day, everyone was no stopping Piggsy, she was flying downwind and blaming everyone, even people who were not even there across the reaching legs to be winning by more than to only find them on Eion's shirt that had been hanging four minutes.
+First and fastest and consistency, the for a few years in his wardrobe. trifecta.

 Now we have had Iain and Pete challenging for the dubious title by missing a start completely.
 There are plenty of months left, who will win?
 Stay tuned.
 Redback and Seabird were also out on the water and it was a good hard tussle, with Seabird taking the honours up wind only to have Redback pass them downwind.
 It has to do with weight and age of the boats.
 Redback fastest by one minute, Seabird first on handicap.
-There was a merry crew at the end of the day and once all the boats were packed away, there was fun to be had.
-Especially having the Seabird crew gracing us with their presence.